ZifengDing/zrLLM/README.md

-This is the code implementation and data of our NAACL 2024 paper: zrLLM: Zero-Shot Relational Learning on Temporal Knowledge Graphs with Large Language Models.
+This is the code and data of our NAACL 2024 paper: zrLLM: Zero-Shot Relational Learning on Temporal Knowledge Graphs with Large Language Models.

 #### Dataset
 Datasets are in the data.zip file.
 Each dataset is under the directory data/${DATASET}/.